ProjectHackernewsGroup04/Documentation/Requirements Elicitation/SystemRequirementSpecification.md

 24h the system should be up and running again.
 Failure means the system must cancel the transaction, and must allow the user to start over.
+The system shall not loose any content, which is sent to it, even if the system is down.

 #### *    Performance
 Systems responses to adding comment or story shall take no longer than 10 seconds to